One of the first things anyone researching a trip to Japan hears about is the “Japanese Rail Pass,” or “JR Pass” for short.

 For a long time, this wasn't possible.
 Foreigners were required to get an Exchange Order before arriving in Japan.

-However, Japan is currently testing selling the JR Pass from the inside the country until March of 2018.
+However, Japan is currently testing selling the JR Pass from the inside the country.
 You will pay for the convenience - passes bought in Japan are $50 more expensive than those bought outside the country.

 If you're traveling around the holidays, or on a popular line, be sure to book your seat asap.
 Reservations are free for JR Pass holders.